mark-andrews/purple/logbook.md

 All entries below are in reverse chronological order.

+## 15 October, 2024; 18:11

+Add a new preprocessing step using autoreject.

 ## 21 September, 2024; 21:55

 Remove an ThB_03_21_2024_12_10_57.bdf because this was a copy of ThA on that same date.